needle-mirror/com.unity.cloud.assets/Documentation~/asset-collection-management-sample.md

 ### Collection list, asset list, and collection asset list UI scripts

 The `CollectionListUi`, `AssetListUi`, and `CollectionAssetListUi` classes are used to display the list of assets, collections, and assets belonging to a collection in the sample.
-While the `AssetPanelUi` class is used to toggle between the `AssetListUi` and `CollectionAssetListUi`.
+While the `AssetPanelUi` class is used to bridge data between the `AssetListUi` and `CollectionAssetListUi`.

-### Collection creation controller

-The `CollectionCreationController` class is used to display the UI that allows you to create a new collection.

 ### Shared UI scripts